Hypocrites in the Church

 Because we are all fallen creatures we all sin to some degree.
 As the saying goes, nobody is perfect.
 Some will object to being classified as fallen creatures.
 But if you’re not perfect it means there is something wrong with you.
 A true follower of Christ admits that he is a sinner and seeks the help of his God in putting to death the sin that is in him.
 He may struggle and fall but He always gets up and reaches for the hand of God.
 These are not hypocrites.
 A hypocrite is one who embraces his sin privately but portrays himself publicly as a faithful Christian.

 The Church is not a society of perfect people.
-It never has been, and it never will be.
-The Church is a spiritual hospital for sinners.
+It is an organization that was created to help imperfect people.
+It can be likened to a spiritual hospital.
 And like any hospital you have minor cases and major cases.
 You also have some patients who accept and some who refuse treatment.
 But the bottom line is that we all need the treatment.
-Is your church full of hypocrites?
+Is your local church full of hypocrites or maybe even run by hypocrites?
 Find another church if you must.
 But don’t leave Jesus because of Judas.

 While our little story concerning the diet is useful in illustrating the situation in the Church, we have to admit that it is not a perfect analogy.
 With the diet, avoiding the unhealthy foods was a matter of one’s own will power.
 In Christianity, avoiding sin is accomplished through the power of God’s grace.
 He does it all.
 We just open our hearts to Him.
 In Hebrews 12:15 we read: “See to it that no one fail to obtain the grace of God.”